scikit-learn-contrib/hiclass/CONTRIBUTING.md

 ## Testing the code locally

 To test the code locally you need to install the dependencies for the library in the current environment.
-Additionally, you need to install the following dependencies for testing:
+Additionally, you need to install the dependencies for testing.
+All of those dependencies can be installed with:

 ```
+pip install flake8==4.0.1
-pip install pytest
+pip install pytest==7.1.2
-pip install pytest-flake8
+pip install pytest-flake8==1.1.1
-pip install pytest-pydocstyle
+pip install pytest-pydocstyle==2.3.0
-pip install pytest-cov
+pip install pytest-cov==3.0.0
 pip install -e .
 ```